iai-group/UserSimCRS/docs/source/agenda_based.rst

 The agenda is updated after each agent utterance by the :doc:`interaction model <interaction_model>`.
 The interaction model determines if new actions should be created or sampled and added to the agenda.
 For example, if the agent recommends an item, the interaction model may decide to create an action to express a preference regarding the recommended item.

-**Footnotes**
+**Reference**

-..
-[1] Jost Schatzmann and Steve Young.
-2009.
-The Hidden Agenda User Simulation Model.
-In IEEE transactions on audio, speech, and language processing, 17(4), 733--747.
+Jost Schatzmann, Blaise Thomson, Karl Weilhammer, Hui Ye, and Steve Young.
+2007.
+Agenda-Based User Simulation for Bootstrapping a POMDP Dialogue System.
+In Human Language Technologies 2007: The Conference of the North American Chapter of the Association for Computational Linguistics; Companion Volume, Short Papers (NAACL '07).